databricks/spark-training/ampcamp/data-exploration-using-spark-sql.md

 skip-chapter-toc: true
 ---

-Now that we've had fun with Spark, let's try out Spark SQL.
 Spark SQL is the newest component of Spark and provides a SQL like interface.
 Spark SQL is tightly integrated with the the various spark programming languages so we will start by launching the Spark shell from the root directory of the provided USB drive:

 <div class="codetabs">